 Secondary cancers

-There is a very small risk of your child developing a second cancer after many years.
-If you would like more information, please discuss this with your doctor.
+If your child is given ifosfamide for a long time, there is a very small risk of them developing a second cancer after many years.
+If you feel you would like more information, please discuss this with your doctor.